Discovery of the soft electronic modes of the trimeron order in magnetite

 The last decade witnessed significant progress in understanding the Verwey transition from a structural point of view.
 Most notably, a refinement of the low-temperature charge-ordered structure as a network of three-site small polarons, termed trimerons, was given by x-ray diffraction \cite{senn2012charge} (Fig.~\ref{fig:Fig1}a).
 A trimeron consists of a linear unit of three Fe sites accompanied by distortions of the two outer Fe$^{3+}$ ions towards the central Fe$^{2+}$ ion.
 An orbital ordering of coplanar $t_{2g}$ orbitals is also established on each ion within the trimeron (Fig.~\ref{fig:Fig1}b).
 This picture of the trimeron order has been crucial for determining the correct noncentrosymmetric $Cc$ space group of magnetite and explaining its spontaneous charge-driven ferroelectric polarization \cite{yamauchi2009ferroelectricity,senn2012charge,khomskii2014transition}.
 Nevertheless, despite extensive research, no soft modes of the trimeron order have been detected to date.
 Unveiling novel types of collective modes in the low-temperature phase of magnetite and their critical softening would significantly shape our understanding of the long-sought cooperative phenomenon at the origin of the Verwey transition.

 Here, we use time-domain terahertz (THz) spectroscopy (Fig.~\ref{fig:Fig1}c) to reveal the electronic modes of the trimeron order.
 Their signature is imprinted on the equilibrium optical conductivity of the material in an energy-temperature range previously unexplored.
 We establish their involvement in the Verwey transition by driving them coherently with an ultrashort near-infrared laser pulse and mapping their softening with a delayed THz probe.
+We propose a model of coherent polaron tunneling to describe the nature of these trimeron excitations.

 Figure~\ref{fig:Fig2}a shows the real part of the low-energy optical conductivity ($\sigma_1$) measured in equilibrium on a magnetite single crystal.
 Slightly below $T_V$, the spectrum displays a broad, featureless continuum (red curve), which previous studies attributed to a power-law behavior expected in the presence of charge hopping between polaronic states \cite{pimenov2005terahertz}.
 As the temperature is lowered well below $T_V$ to a hitherto unexplored regime (pink and blue curves), the continuum in the optical conductivity is suppressed and two Lorentzian lineshapes clearly emerge.
 These excitations slightly harden with decreasing temperature and are centered around 1.5 and 4.2 meV at 7 K. Since they appear below the charge gap for single-particle excitations \cite{gasparov2000infrared}, it is natural to ascribe them to distinct low-energy collective modes at the Brillouin zone center.
 Intriguingly, these excitations have never been observed in any previous study on magnetite \cite{pimenov2005terahertz,mcqueeney2005influence,borroni2017mapping,huang2017jahn,borroni2018light,elnaggar2018site}.
 Thus, it is pivotal to identify their origin and clarify their potential involvement in the Verwey transition.